DonnieTD/Liminal/ReadMe.md

 Worlds do not know about the Universe.
 The Universe knows about Worlds.

-This prevents recursive state corruption and keeps time explicit.
+This keeps time explicit and prevents recursive corruption.

 ---

 ## Semantic Write-Ahead Log

-The sequence of Worlds functions as a bidirectional semantic write-ahead log.
+The World sequence acts as a bidirectional semantic write-ahead log.

-Forward traversal corresponds to execution.
-Backward traversal corresponds to analysis.
+Forward traversal:
+  execution

+Backward traversal:
+  analysis

 Unlike a traditional WAL: